 Every day I use a broom to quickly sweep up any stray poops found outside the litter box and add them to the compost pile.

 Once a week I use the spray bottle (filled with diluted vinegar or my special coop cleaner, click here to make it) and paper towels to wipe down any urine spray on the wall (mostly in the boy’s stall but sometimes the girls make a mess too!)

-Year round we scatter some straw to give them fun digging & burrowing materials.
+Year-round we scatter some straw or hay to give them fun digging & burrowing materials.
 I see them moving it around and piling it in corners.
 In the winter we add a lot more straw so they can make cozy beds.

 Most rabbits love tunnels, in the wild they would dig tunnels & burrows to live in.
 Pet rabbits enjoy having tunnels too!
 You can find pet tunnels at pet stores or online.

 Our Bunny Barns wouldn’t be complete without a place for the humans to come & sit to spend time with the rabbits!
 We have human seating in both stalls.

 I got lucky that we decorated in spring, right about the time HomeGoods had their Easter decor on clearance.
 I was able to score some adorable bunny-themed decorations for very cheap!